WilliamLewww/vulkan_research_kit/README.md

 # Vulkan Research Kit

-The Vulkan Research Kit is an abstraction of the Vulkan API through libraries and headers.
+The Vulkan Research Kit (VRK) is a thin wrapper of the Vulkan API.
 The project was made for creating quick prototypes of Vulkan applications/demos.

 ## Building